 Benefit #3: Better employee onboarding

-Even if you are hiring an experienced employee who has a lot of technical information about the job he is going to do, you still have to introduce them to your company and your product.
+Even if you are hiring an experienced employee who has a lot of technical information about their job functionality, you still need to have a strong orientation and employee onboarding process in place to seamlessly introduce your new hire to your company (and its employees) as well as your product.

-When the process of hiring and firing advances to the point where a number of new employees are hired weekly, onboarding by sending company information via e-mail and answering the requests for some additional information again and again can be much more painful than gathering all these data into a knowledge base and sending just couple of links to your new employees.
+When the process of hiring and firing advances to the point where a number of new candidates are hired weekly, having an employee onboarding process that sends company information via e-mail and answering requests for some additional information repeatedly can be cumbersome to your HR team.
+Make the process easy by gathering all of the necessary onboarding information and storing it into a knowledge base that new hires can visit at their pace.

 Benefit #4: Reduced employee training time